Azawakh FCI Standard

 - All obvious redhibitory vices.

-- Ribs curving in at the base of the chest which thus takes on the look of a
+- Ribs curving in at the base of the chest which thus takes on the look of a "violin box".

 - Upper or lower prognathism.